SI669-internal/mass_clone/README.md

     1. Don't worry - all your credentials are gitignored and won't be pushed to the repo.
 4. `cd python-script` and turn on the virtual environment by `. ./venv/bin/activate`
 5. `python main.py` to run the program.
+    1. When the tool is setting up repos and opening project in editor for you, please refrain from switching and using to other application.
+This is because some of the automation simulates keyboard input and will not work if the tool lose focus.

 # Configuration